LasterVale/Git-102-Assignment/README.md

 ```

 14. Add and commit your changes locally
 15. Push this branch to your remote repository.
 (This will create a new remote branch).
 Remember, when you push your code, don't use "origin".
-Use `destination` (or the whatever word you chose to use when you set up the remote repo)
+Use `faelund` (or the whatever word you chose to use when you set up the remote repo)
 16. Create a Pull Request for this branch to be merged into `main`
 17. To submit your assignment, put the URL of your GitHub repository in a `.txt` file, zip the file and then upload it through your student portal so we can verify the commit history is correct.
 DO NOT MERGE YOUR PR UNTIL IT HAS BEEN APPROVED.
 A Devslopes mentor will review your PR (Pull Request), comment as necessary and reject or approve your PR